These days, we’ve seen a rise in people working from home or on the move—and why not?

 4. Introduce yourself

-At the start of the conference call, have everyone introduce themselves by name and role.
+At the start of the conference call, everyone should introduce themselves by name and role.
 Even if your group is video conferencing and their names are onscreen, it’s a great icebreaker and a good way to get everyone familiar with each other’s voices, especially if there are a lot of people present.
 Make sure any late attendees introduce themselves as well.

 Depending on the size of your group, it might be helpful to repeat your name before you start speaking so everyone knows who is talking and when.
 This keeps your call easy to follow and ensures your records accurate if you’ve assigned a minute taker to keep notes.